ligato/docs/docs/plugins/vpp-plugins.md

 **KV Data Store**

-Put the DNAT44 configuration data into an etcd data store using the [DNAT44 key][key-reference].
+Put the DNAT44 configuration data into an etcd data store using the [VPP DNAT44 key][vpp-key-reference].

 Example value:
 ```json